sampokuokkanen/belated/README.md

 TODO LIST:

-- Improve testing experience on Rails when using Belated
 - Use GDBM for queue storage?
 That way could maybe get rid of YAML dumping and make things a bit safer.
 Not ordered though, so maybe keep a list of the jobs as YAML and update it sometimes?
 Just as backup.
 Or RocksDB?
 Would need to be configurable if you don't have something installed.
 - Make DRb port configurable.
 - Don't hardcode timezone to UTC.